leanprover-community/blog/posts/abelian-categories.md

 Then, the idea is to iterate this construction (applying it again to the morphism `Z ⟶ Y`, etc.) and pass to the colimit.
 Iterating over the natural numbers `ℕ` is not always enough: we actually need to do transfinite induction over a suitably chosen ordinal.
-The most significant part of the formalization was about such constructions by transfinite induction in categories, and in order to phrase certain result the structure [TransfiniteCompositionOfShape](https://leanprover-community.github.io/mathlib4_docs/Mathlib/CategoryTheory/Limits/Shapes/Preorder/TransfiniteCompositionOfShape.html#CategoryTheory.TransfiniteCompositionOfShape) expressing that a morphism is a transfinite composition played an important role.
+The most significant part of the formalization was about constructions by transfinite induction in categories, and in order to phrase certain result the structure [TransfiniteCompositionOfShape](https://leanprover-community.github.io/mathlib4_docs/Mathlib/CategoryTheory/Limits/Shapes/Preorder/TransfiniteCompositionOfShape.html#CategoryTheory.TransfiniteCompositionOfShape) expressing that a morphism is a transfinite composition played an important role.